Guest Contributor: Stephen Gosewich, Dad blogger

 The days still manage to fly by quite quickly and not all of them have been unproductive (hell, I was able to crank out a blog!!).
 But, waiting around for the first school bell signifying the start of the 2011/2012 school year has some moments of boredom.

 I hope I am not alone.
 I hope there are other parents in a similar situation.
 If you are just sitting around, waiting….maybe we can wait together?
 How are you passing the time as we live in this last week of summer before the start of school?

 Stephen Gosewich is an aspiring enlightened male.
-He spends his weekdays as a commercial real estate professional, and all other times just hanging out with his wonderfully supportive wife and two very active and inspiring daughters.
-He loves blogging, spinning and practices yoga.
-You can read his blog at www.theenlightenedmale.wordpress.com
+He spends his weekdays as a commercial real estate professional, and all other times with his wonderfully supportive wife and two very active and inspiring daughters.
+He lives in Toronto and enjoys family time, pop culture, spinning up a storm and perfecting his downward dog. www.theenlightenedmale.wordpress.com